PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 ```

 <!---
-html format needed to be used to display the codeblack format, this should realistically never be used.
+html format needed to be used to display the codeblack format, this HTML should realistically never be used.
 -->
 <pre class="highlight"><code>
 ```cs